Ibasam/IBASAM/README.md

 Contents of the folder:
 - this file
-- helper file for windows installation (do the II. steps automatically, remove the ~in the name)
+- helper file for windows installation (do the II. steps automatically)
 - helper file for linux installation (do the II. steps automatically)
 - an Ibasam folder that contains:
   *src* folder : C++ codes of the model